edsu/bagweb/README.md

 bagweb is a utility script for mirroring a website and writing the data into a [bagit] package for your data archive.
-The heavy lifting is done by [wget] and [bagit.py] so you'll need to have those installed.
+The heavy lifting is done by [wget] and [bagit.py] so you'll need to have those installed. bagweb really isn't anything special, it's just a way of remembering a sequence of command-line interactions.

     % bagweb http://mith.umd.edu/api-workshop/ api-workshop